loda-lang/loda-programs/programs/oeis/list5.md

 * [A268896](http://oeis.org/A268896) ([program](268/A268896.asm)): Start at a(0)=1. a(n) = a(n-1)+2 if n == 1,2 (mod 3) and a(n)=a(n-1)+a(n-3) if n == 0 (mod 3).
 * [A268898](http://oeis.org/A268898) ([program](268/A268898.asm)): Number of n X 2 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
 * [A268899](http://oeis.org/A268899) ([program](268/A268899.asm)): Number of n X 3 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
+* [A268900](http://oeis.org/A268900) ([program](268/A268900.asm)): Number of n X 4 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
 * [A268905](http://oeis.org/A268905) ([program](268/A268905.asm)): Number of 2 X n 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
 * [A268945](http://oeis.org/A268945) ([program](268/A268945.asm)): Number of length-4 0..n arrays with no repeated value unequal to the previous repeated value plus one mod n+1.
 * [A268946](http://oeis.org/A268946) ([program](268/A268946.asm)): Number of length-5 0..n arrays with no repeated value unequal to the previous repeated value plus one mod n+1.